 It’s a little of this and a little of that.
 Depending on where you work, you could see a huge variety of procedures, from pediatric surgeries to neurological operations.
 Even when you regularly assist with similar types of procedures, bodies are different and every case is unique.

-As a surg tech, you’ll have to think on your feet to keep up with the changes in a job that’s anything but business as usual.
+As a surgical tech, you’ll have to think on your feet to keep up with the changes in a job that’s anything but business as usual.
 You might:

 - Get a patient ready for surgery